What is accessibility?

 Chrome lists improvement suggestions below the audit scores.
 With Chrome, you can make a single screen shot that includes the page's URL, a11y score, and suggestions.
 For example:

-Next, you'll learn how to use some of BS's fun components, starting with the Jumbotron.
+Next, you'll learn how to use some of BS's fun components.